Bonner Fellers: Italians and Germans access to Fellers's reports

-British discover leak from Egypt

 Ultra intercepts seen only by the British indicated the Germans were gaining information from a source in Egypt, and British intelligence had considered Fellers as a possible source.
 On June 10, 1942, the British became convinced Fellers's reports were compromised because an intercept had compared British tactics negatively to American tactics.
 The British informed the Americans on June 12, who, on June 14, confirmed the finding that Fellers's reports were the source.
 Fellers switched codes on June 29, which ended the leaks.

-Fellers was not found at fault for the interception of his reports, but he was transferred from Egypt on 7 July 1942.
+Fellers was not found at fault for the interception of his reports, but he was transferred from Egypt on July 7, 1942.
 His successor as attaché used the US military cipher, which the Germans could not read.
-Upon returning to the United States, Fellers was decorated with the Distinguished Service Medal for his analysis and reporting of the North African situation.
-He was also promoted to brigadier general, the first in the West Point Class of 1918, on December 4, 1942.
+Upon returning to the United States, Fellers was decorated with the Distinguished Service Medal for "his "uncanny ability to foresee military development" in the Middle East and the "clarity, brevity and accuracy" of his dispatches.
+He was also promoted to brigadier general, the first member of his West Point Class of November 1918 to do so, on December 4, 1942.

-While assigned to the Office of Strategic Services (OSS) in Washington, he was, as recalled by a colleague, "the most violent anglophobe I have encountered."
+While assigned to the Office of Strategic Services (OSS) in Washington, he was, as recalled by a colleague, "the most violent Anglophobe I have encountered."
 However, that comment may be colored by the context of the American-British intelligence situation of the time.
-Fellers' North African reports, which his Distinguished Service Medal citation characterized as "models of clarity and accuracy," were bluntly critical of British weapons, operations, and leadership: "The Eighth Army has failed to maintain the morale of its troops; its tactical conceptions were always wrong, it neglected completely cooperation between the various arms; its reactions to the lightning changes in the battlefield were always slow."
+Fellers's North African reports, which his Distinguished Service Medal citation characterized as "models of clarity and accuracy," were bluntly critical of British weapons, operations, and leadership: "The Eighth Army has failed to maintain the morale of its troops; its tactical conceptions were always wrong, it neglected completely cooperation between the various arms; its reactions to the lightning changes in the battlefield were always slow."
 Such assessments, meant for American officials, were deciphered by the Germans, then intercepted from the Germans by the British Ultra signals intelligence.